elektito/tapbr/README.md

     Processing queue 0 on CPU 1.

-If you want the mirrored packet to be distributed between four DPDK rings named myring0, myring1, myring2 and myring3, run:
+If you want the mirrored packets to be distributed between four DPDK rings named myring0, myring1, myring2 and myring3, run:

     $ sudo ./tapbr -- -R myring -N 4